Coach trips from Glasgow to Edinburgh

 Frequently asked questions

-Passengers travelling from Glasgow to Edinburgh are permitted to bring one piece of checked luggage (50x80x30 cm, up to 20 kg) and one hand luggage (30x42x18 cm, up to 7 kg) at no cost.
+Passengers travelling from Glasgow to Edinburgh by coach are permitted to bring one piece of checked luggage (50x80x30 cm, up to 20 kg) and one hand luggage (30x42x18 cm, up to 7 kg) at no cost.
 For additional or special luggage, refer to this page.
 You can bring your bike with FlixBus, subject to availability.
 Check here for bike prices.

 Travel Guide: Glasgow to Edinburgh via FlixBus